Breastfeeding attachment: getting started

 Baby-led breastfeeding attachment

-The best way for you to learn about breastfeeding is to let your baby teach you!
+One way for you to learn about breastfeeding is to let your baby teach you.

 This is called ‘baby-led attachment’, and it’s when you let your baby follow their instincts to find your breast and attach.
-Baby-led attachment can ideally start straight after your baby is born, when you’re having skin-to-skin contact with your baby.
-The earlier it starts, the sooner your baby will learn how to attach well.
+Ideally, baby-led attachment can start straight after your baby is born, when you’re having skin-to-skin contact with your baby.
+The earlier it starts, the sooner your baby will learn how to attach well, but it’s never too late to try.

 Getting started with baby-led breastfeeding attachment